Ulysses (poem): Literary and cultural legacy

 The Italian poet Giovanni Pascoli (1855–1912) stated that his long lyric poem L'ultimo viaggio was an attempt to reconcile the portrayals of Ulysses in Dante and Tennyson with Tiresias's prophecy that Ulysses would die "a mild death off the sea".
 Pascoli's Ulysses leaves Ithaca to retrace his epic voyage rather than begin another.

 "Ulysses" remains much admired, even as the twentieth century brought new interpretations of the poem.
 Professor of literature Basil Willey commented in 1956, "In 'Ulysses' the sense that he must press on and not moulder in idleness is expressed objectively, through the classical story, and not subjectively as his own experience.
 [Tennyson] comes here as near perfection in the grand manner as he ever did; the poem is flawless in tone from beginning to end; spare, grave, free from excessive decoration, and full of firmly controlled feeling."
 In the fifteenth edition of Bartlett's Familiar Quotations (1980), nine sections of "Ulysses", comprising 36 of the poem's 70 lines, are quoted, compared to only six in the ninth edition of 1891.

 Many readers have found the acclaimed last lines of the poem inspirational.
-The final line has been used as a motto by schools and other organisations, cited in a number of speeches, and is inscribed on a cross at Observation Hill, Antarctica, to commemorate explorer Robert Falcon Scott and his party, who died on their return trek from the South Pole in 1912.
+The final line has been used as a motto by schools and other organisations; cited in a number of speeches; and is inscribed on a cross at Observation Hill, Antarctica, to commemorate explorer Robert Falcon Scott and his party, who died on their return trek from the South Pole in 1912.
 The line was included on a wall in the athletes village at the 2012 Summer Olympics in London.
-"Ulysses"concludes:
+In Skyfall, this last part is also declaimed by M when testifying at a Parliamentary inquiry, seconds before she is shot at.
+The poem ends with the lines: